Mark Ellis (lawyer): Other activities related to international criminal law and the rule of law

 In 2006, Ellis became a member of the Advisory Panel to the Defence Counsel for the International Criminal Tribunal for the Former Yugoslavia and the International Criminal Tribunal for Rwanda.
 In 2013, he was admitted to the List of Assistants to Counsel of the International Criminal Court.

 In 2014, Ellis chaired the Second International Meeting of Defence Offices at the Peace Palace in The Hague.

-Moreover, Ellis is Co-Chair of the Advisory Board to New Perimeter, a nonprofit affiliate of the multinational law firm DLA Piper, and, in 2022, became Chair of the CEELI Institute’s Management Board.
+Moreover, Ellis is co-chair of the advisory board to New Perimeter, a nonprofit affiliate of the multinational law firm DLA Piper, and, in 2022, became Chair of the CEELI Institute’s Management Board.

 He is a member of the Crimes Against Humanity Initiative Advisory Council, a project of the Whitney R. Harris World Law Institute at Washington University School of Law in St. Louis to establish the world's first treaty on the prevention and punishment of crimes against humanity.

 Ellis co-conceived the Stockholm Human Rights Award and is a member of the Magnitzky Award Committee.

 Activities with regard to the Russian invasion of Ukraine

 Since Russia's invasion of Ukraine in February 2022, Ellis has led the International Bar Association in its condemnation of Russia's illegal actions and initiated a series of programs to assist Ukraine.
 In October, the IBA and the Prosecutor General’s Office (PGO) of Ukraine signed a Memorandum of Understanding (MOU) on cooperation to ensure accountability for war crimes and other international crimes.
 In November 2022, the IBA and Ukraine’s Ministry of Justice and Coordination Centre for Legal Aid Provision announced a Memorandum of Understanding to deepen engagement with Ukraine’s legal profession.
 As part of this, a Ukrainian language version of the IBA-founded eyeWitness to Atrocities app was launched to capture potential evidence of war crimes.

 Since the beginning of Russia's full-scale invasion in February 2022, Ellis has traveled to Ukraine on multiple occasions.
 He has been an outspoken proponent to bringing Russian war criminals to justice and holding the Russian leadership accountable for launching the war.
 Consequently, he was placed on the Russian Government’s sanctioned list.

-Ellis has voiced support for the establishment of a Special international tribunal for the crime of aggression against Ukraine.
+Ellis has been a strong supporter for the establishment of a Special international tribunal for the crime of aggression against Ukraine.

 In August 2022, Ellis was admitted to the Ukrainian Bar Association after receiving the "Order Defender of the Ukrainian Bar”.
 On 29 November 2022, spoke at the Russian War Crimes Exhibition in London hosted by First Lady of Ukraine Olena Zelenska.
 On 30 March 2023, the IBA signed an MOU with the National School of Judges of Ukraine (NSJU) concerning the IBA's support to the NSJU in its aim to ensure effective judicial procedures in cases concerning domestic war crimes trials.